 Many are highly experienced and capable of more than you need, but it pays to check first.

-What wedding catering equipment hire do I need?
+What wedding equipment do I need to hire?

 But that said, it’s normal for caterers to arrange their own equipment for the kitchen and even the rest of the marquee in some instances.
 It’s still really useful to have in mind (and in your plan) what you’ll need for your wedding, especially if you’re organising a marquee wedding where you’ll have a blank canvas to fill.